-Palm Beach Opera Benenson Young Artist and Apprentice Artist Auditions
+Palm Beach Opera Benenson Young Artist and Bailey Apprentice Artist Auditions

 The Benenson Young Artist Program of Palm Beach Opera is an opportunity for 8 emerging professional singers to gain valuable mainstage experience alongside an intensive training curriculum that targets the skills essential for success in the opera industry.
 The ideal candidate for this program has already participated in previous apprenticeships and is on the verge of launching their career as a principal artist.
 Participants are usually in their late 20s or early 30s.

-The Apprentice Artist Program of Palm Beach Opera is an opportunity for 12 recent graduates of universities and conservatories to continue building their experience in a professional setting through outreach and cover assignments, while also benefitting from a rigorous training schedule under the guidance of a supportive resident staff and guest faculty.
+The Apprentice Artist Program of Palm Beach Opera is an opportunity for 10 recent graduates of universities and conservatories to continue building their experience in a professional setting through community engagement and cover assignments, while also benefiting from a rigorous training schedule under the guidance of a supportive resident staff and guest faculty.
 The ideal candidate is an enthusiastic ambassador for the art form who is eager to further develop their craft.
 Participants are generally in their mid-20s.

 Each Young Artist will: